 Junior rates apply automatically based on the date of birth on the employee profile

-When a junior employee has a birthday resulting in a change to their hourly rate, the rate in Tanda will automatically update at the beginning of the first full pay period following the birthday
+When a junior employee has a birthday resulting in a change to their hourly rate, the rate in Tanda will automatically update on the birth date.

 📜 13.3 An employer must not require an employee under 18 years of age to work more than 10 hours in a shift.